Thu, Oct 31, 2019

 Wed, Jun 23, 2021

-The eleven-head Kannon statue of Shorinji in Nara on display in Tokyo for 1st time
+Eleven-headed Kannon statue of Shorinji temple on display in Tokyo for 1st time